polkadot-developers/polkadot-docs/polkadot-protocol/protocol-operations/offchain-operations.md

 ---
 title: Off-Chain Operations
-description: Overview of off-chain workers in the Polkadot SDK, including their structure and the basic operations that can be performed on them.
+description: Overview of off-chain workers in the Polkadot SDK, including their structure and the basic operations you can perform using them.
 ---

 # Off-Chain Operations

 ## Introduction

-There are many use cases where you might want to query data from an off-chain source or process data without using on-chain resources before updating the on-chain state.
+Many use cases exist for querying data from an off-chain source or processing data using off-chain resources before updating the on-chain state.
 The conventional way of incorporating off-chain data involves connecting to oracles to supply the data from some traditional source.
 Although using oracles is one approach to working with off-chain data sources, there are limitations to the security, scalability, and infrastructure efficiency that oracles can provide.

 To make off-chain data integration more secure and efficient, the Polkadot SDK supports off-chain operations through the following features: